M90 (Johannesburg): Route

-The M90 begins as an off-ramp of the M39 Road (Zuurfontein Avenue; east southbound only) in Kempton Park West, adjacent to the M39's interchange with the R25 (Modderfontein Road).
-It goes eastwards as CR Swart Drive, meeting the M88 Road (Parkland Ave; Rienert Ave) at the next junction adjacent to Kempton Gate Shopping Centre and separating Edleen in the north from Esther Park in the south.
-It continues eastwards, meeting the M92 Road (Green Avenue) just north of Dries Niemandt Park (Barnard Stadium) before meeting the southern terminus of the M86 Road (Duvenhage Road).
+The M90 begins as an off-ramp of the M39 road (Zuurfontein Avenue; east southbound only) in Kempton Park West, adjacent to the M39's interchange with the R25 road (Modderfontein Road).
+It goes eastwards as CR Swart Drive, meeting the M88 road (Parkland Ave; Rienert Ave) at the next junction adjacent to Kempton Gate Shopping Centre and separating Edleen in the north from Esther Park in the south.
+It continues eastwards, meeting the M92 road (Green Avenue) just north of Dries Niemandt Park (Barnard Stadium) before meeting the southern terminus of the M86 road (Duvenhage Road).

-It continues eastwards to reach a junction with the M84 Road (Kelvin Street) adjacent to Festival Mall in Esther Park Extension 9.
-It continues eastwards to meet the M57 Road (Pretoria Road) at the next junction adjacent to Kempton Park Civic Centre.
-It continues eastwards, separating Kempton Park Extension 2 from the Kempton Park CBD, to reach its end at a junction with the M91 Road (Monument Road) adjacent to the Kempton Park Police Station.
+It continues eastwards to reach a junction with the M84 road (Kelvin Street) adjacent to Festival Mall in Esther Park Extension 9.
+It continues eastwards to meet the M57 road (Pretoria Road) at the next junction adjacent to Kempton Park Civic Centre.
+It continues eastwards, separating Kempton Park Extension 2 from the Kempton Park CBD, to reach its end at a junction with the M91 road (Monument Road) adjacent to the Kempton Park Police Station.